-At June 30, 2020 the Authority reported a liability of \$1,116,000 for its proportionate share of the net OPEB liability.
-The net OPEB liability was measured as of June 30, 2020, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
+At June 30, 2021 the Authority reported a liability of \$3,426,000 for its proportionate share of the net OPEB liability.
+The net OPEB liability was measured as of June 30, 2021, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
 The Authority's proportionate share of the net OPEB liability was calculated based on the Authority's share of contributions to the plan relative to all participating agencies of the Commonwealth.
-As of June 30, 2020 the Authority's proportionate share was 0.0091 percent.